ATTORNEYS

 +

-In re CBS Corp.
+• In re CBS Corp.
 S’holder Class Action & Deriv.
 Litig., Cons.
 C.A.
 No. 2020-0111 (Del.
-Ch.), pursued breach of fiduciary duty claims arising out of the merger of CBS and Viacom; resolved just short of trial for a $147.5 million derivative payment.
+Ch.), Pursued breach of fiduciary duty claims arising out of the merger of CBS and Viacom; resolved just short of trial for a $167.5 million derivative payment.

-Arkansas Teachers Ret.
+• Arkansas Teachers Ret.
 Sys. v.
 Alon USA Energy, Inc., C.A.
 No. 2017-0453 (Del.
-Ch.), challenged the stock-for-stock merger of Alon USA and Delek US Holdings on behalf of Alon’s public stockholders; resolved with a cash payment of $44.75—an increase of more than 10% of the value of the merger consideration.
+Ch.), Challenged the stock-for-stock merger of Alon USA and Delek US Holdings on behalf of Alon’s public stockholders; resolved with a cash payment of $44.75 million — an increase of more than 10% of the value of the merger consideration.

 Professional and Community Activities